linamandlathutha/Salary-Disparity-Analysis/README.md

 # Salary Disparity Analysis

-The salary disparcity application is a data analysis sample project that deduced the salary disparcity of a sample of employees across the world to comprare which sectors in the work environment are mostly paid the most depending on the qualifications and the experience.
+The salary disparity application is a data analysis sample project that deduced the salary disparity of a sample of employees across the world to comprare which sectors in the work environment are mostly paid the most depending on the qualifications and the experience.

 Tech Stack used
 -SQL database for data storing and data retrieval.